 There are many reasons why children should explore their creative side through activities such as arts and crafts, whether at home or at nursery, which is why most places offer artistic programmes for their students to pursue.
 This nursery in Wandsworth, for example, provides an expressive arts and design educational programme to support their students’ curiosity, exploration, and play.
-Here are some of the other reasons why arts and crafts are beneficial for young children.
+Here are some of the other benefits of arts and crafts for young children and why you should encourage yours to engage in these activities on a regular basis.

 Improves Fine Motor Skills